publicimageltd/workdir/README.md

 ## Dependencies

-Workdir depends on the following packages:
+Workdir requires emacs >= 26.1.
+The package itself depends on the following packages:

 * `reader-db`
  * `seq`